What is a Pay Frequency?

 Setup Details

-Pay frequency is selected during initial setup and used for all payrolls.
+Pay frequency is defined during initial setup and used for all payrolls.

-Employers cannot currently update their company’s pay frequency directly in the UI.
+Employers cannot update their company’s pay frequency, or add new pay frequencies, directly in the UI.
 Please contact Support if this is required.

 State Rules